FlashCC112/roblox-free-ugc-sniper/README.md

 # [UGC Sniper]((https://discord.gg/3Uvcf8d9aY))
 A free UGC sniper bot for roblox that sniper free limiteds.

-Special thanks to
+## Credits
-J3ldo for being the original guy noahrepublic for forking J3ldo's version and making it better. duckyy for for helping with this project. slourn for making this possible and helping me through hard times pompompurin for modifying noah's code.
+1. J3ldo for being the original guy
+2. noahrepublic for forking J3ldo's version and making it better.
+3. duckyy for for helping with this project.
+4. slourn for making this possible and helping me through hard times, and doing anything to keep me safe.
+5. drake727 for helping us get started.
+6. pompompurin for modifying noah's code.

 ## Table of contents
 1. [Table of contents](https://github.com/ppompompurin/roblox-free-ugc-sniper#Table-of-contents)